DrewEaster/thespian/README.md

 Initially, akka3d is more a collection of ideas and best practices for combining the actor model with DDD, CQRS and event sourcing.
 It does kind of represent a framework, but it's possibly a bit generous to call it one in its current form.

+This project aims to provide a viable alternative to traditional database backed CRUD solutions.
+No longer must we fight against business logic saturated services, anaemic domain models and bloated ORMs.

 What is it not?
 ---------------